mockery/mockery/docs/reference/expectations.rst

     withArgs(closure)

-Instead of providing a built-in matcher for each argument, you can provide a closure that matches all passed arguments at once.
+Instead of providing a built-in matcher for each argument, we can provide a closure that matches all passed arguments at once.
 The given closure receives all the arguments passed in the call to the expected method.
 In this way, this expectation only applies to method calls where passed arguments make the closure